 Connecticut's Accreditation Facilitation Project (AFP) encourages early care and education programs to participate in the process of National Association for the Education of Young Children (NAEYC) Accreditation.
 The accreditation process is a professional, national, voluntary, self-study and assessment system for early childhood programs.
 The goal of the Accreditation Facilitation Project is to:

-Click here to find an NAEYC accredited center near you!
+Click here to find an NAEYC accredited program near you!

 The AFP, established in 1991, was designed to provide intensive support and financial assistance to early care and education providers seeking NAEYC accreditation.
 The project, originally a collaborative effort between the Hartford Association for the Education of Young Children (HAEYC) and the Hartford Area Child Care Collaborative partnered these two organizations to implement a support initiative in the Greater Hartford area.
 Under funding from the Hartford Foundation for Public Giving, during the project's first seven years 100 sites participated in individualized assistance and achieved NAEYC Accreditation.